Starting a new business? Get 40% off our accountancy services for 3 months! 😀

-When thinking about profit, the definition of it seems simple enough.
-That is until you realise there are two distinct types of profit – gross and net profit.
-The two are often confused, so we thought we’d write and article to explain as part of our series of accounting FAQs.
+The definition of profit seems simple enough, but in the business world there are two distinct types of profit – gross and net profit.
+The two are often confused, so we thought we’d explain the difference as part of our series of accounting FAQs.

 So, if you sell a book, your gross profit is the price which you sell it for, minus the wholesale price that you paid for it.
-The other expenses incurred in a business aren’t included when working out the gross profit, but they are for net profit.
+The other expenses which your business incurs aren’t included when you work out the gross profit, but they are for net profit.

 Net profits are what’s left from the money you make once the gross profit and all of the other allowable expenses have been deducted.
 Your expenses might include things like rent, marketing costs, stationery, tax, staff salaries, and so on.
 Your net profit is the money that you have really made.